 The Best of the Best

-As we are based in Copenhagen, and travel most frequently around Denmark, Norway, and Sweden, our guesses for this year’s list are Scandinavian-focused.
-However, we’ve finally begun to travel a bit more outside our region after the lockdowns were lifted.
-In the past year, we have traveled to Belgium, Greece, the United States, Iceland, Peru, and Argentina.
-As always when we travel, we try to visit all the best restaurants in these destinations, so our thoughts and opinions are primarily based on these recent trips.
-Keep reading to see our 2022 World’s 50 Best Restaurants predictions.
+As we are based in Copenhagen, and dine most frequently around Denmark, Norway, and Sweden, our guesses for this year’s list are somewhat Scandinavian-focused.
+However, we tend to travel quite a bit, and the driving force behind any trip for us is food.
+In the past year, we have also visited the United Kingdom, Italy, Spain, Mexico, the United States, Finland, and Japan.
+As always when we travel, we try to go to all the best restaurants in these destinations, so our thoughts and opinions are primarily based on these recent trips.
+Keep reading to see our 2023 World’s 50 Best Restaurants predictions.

-We’d love to see Lido 84 (last year’s Highest Climber Award) jump from no. 15 into the top ten.
+Last year, we predicted that Lido 84 (the 2021 Highest Climber Award) would jump into the top ten – and they jumped to number eight!
 This gem of a restaurant in Italy is one of our all-time favorite dining destinations, located right on the spectacular Lake Garda.
 Giancarlo Camanini is a world-class restaurant host, and his brother Riccardo is a master in the kitchen.
+We think these lovable Italian brothers are only headed one direction – up!
+Could Lido 84 sneak into the top five this year?

 50 and Beyond…

 As is tradition, The World’s 50 Best Restaurants released the 51-100 list a couple weeks ahead of the awards ceremony.
 This extended list gives us some clues about which restaurants could have jumped into the top fifty this year.
-Core by Clare Smyth (ranked no. 64 in 2021), The Jane (ranked no. 66 in 2021), and Ikoyi (ranked no. 87 in 2021) are all noticeably missing from the bottom half of the 50 Best list.
-We would not be surprised if these restaurants soared into the top fifty restaurants – and since these culinary addresses are missing from the 51-100 list, it’s a good guess to assume that they did.
-The Jane, in particular, we think is a pretty safe bet, as many voters in Antwerp for last year’s awards paid this spectacular restaurant a visit.
-Fingers crossed for Nick Bril and his team!
+Chef Pía León’s restaurant Kjolle in Peru (ranked no. 68 in 2022), Santiago Lastra’s London restaurant Kol (ranked no. 73 in 2022), and Daniel Calvert’s new Tokyo hotspot Sézanne (ranked no. 82 in 2022) are all noticeably missing from the bottom half of the 50 Best list.
+These spots in particular have been receiving a lot of buzz and media attention as of late (Sézanne most recently being crowned no. 2 on Asia’s 50 Best List 2023), and we enjoyed fantastic meals at all three restaurants in the past year.
+We would not be surprised if these restaurants soared into the top fifty restaurants, and since these culinary addresses are missing from the 51-100 list, it’s a good guess to assume that they did.

 Newcomer Delta in Athens is another restaurant to be on the lookout for.
 Helmed by chefs Thanos Feskos (formerly of Geranium) and George Papazacharias (formerly of Maaemo, L’Air du Temps, and Under), this restaurant will be the one to put Greece on the map as a culinary destination.
 Delta hasn’t made it to the 51-100 list yet, but, with the amount of talent in that kitchen, we’re sure it’s just a matter of time.